 |Corporate Governance Guidelines|

 The following Corporate Governance Guidelines have been adopted by the Board of Directors (the “Board”) of DigitalGlobe, Inc. (the “Company”) to assist the Board in the exercise of its responsibilities.
-These Corporate Governance Guidelines are not intended to change or interpret any Federal or state law or regulation, including the Delaware corporation law, or the Certificate of Incorporation or By-laws of the Company.
+These Corporate Governance Guidelines are not intended to change or interpret any Federal or state law or regulation, including the Delaware General Corporation Law, or the Certificate of Incorporation or By-Laws of the Company.
 These Corporate Governance Guidelines are subject to modification from time to time by the Board.

 A. ROLE OF BOARD and BOARD COMPOSITION